 The companion book, Metaphonics: The FieldWorks Listener’s Guide, offers the listener context through original essays on acoustic ecology, human noise, and the aesthetics of our soundscape.
 In the book, Hyatt contributes a complete track-by-track guide to the 7 albums, addressing the interpretation of place through sound from many angles.

 Renowned naturalist Bernie Krause writes the book’s foreword, establishing a taxonomy of the soundscapes explored in the book’s essays: geophony (earth sounds), biophony (animal sounds), anthropophony (human sounds) and cosmophony (sounds from outer space).

 The book features original contributions from Cheryl Tipp, Leah Barclay, Gustavo Valdivia, Enrique Ramirez, Yiorgis Sakellariou, Sarah Laskow, Stuart Fowkes, Budhaditya Chattopadhyay, Manuja Waldia and Peter Liversidge.

-On 26 September 2018, the book will be launched at Iklectik in London.
-The event will feature readings by Hyatt, Yiorgis Sakellariou, and Stuart Fowkes.
-Live soundtrack and film by musicians Bob Hoffnar and Joseph Terrana.
+On the 26th of September 2018, the book will be launched at Iklectik in London.
+The event will feature readings by Hyatt, Yiorgis Sakellariou, and Stuart Fowkes—live soundtrack and film by musicians Bob Hoffnar and Joseph Terrana.
 Janneane and Benjamin Blevins will share the book’s design.
 Peter Liversidge will unveil a new work made specifically for this event.
 Sandra Boss will present The Acoustic Appraiser.
 Jez Riley French will perform a sonic lecture.
 The evening will conclude with a special musical performance in complete darkness by Sakellariou.